Prospective Graduate Students

 Personal Statement

 This is the same statement also referred to on the Graduate Admissions page as the “Personal Essay” or the “Statement of Purpose.”
 You should pay special attention to composing it.
 Though fairly short (one or two pages), it must provide us with a concise intellectual portrait of you and the kind of graduate student and historian you are likely to be.
-And although we do require a separate Writing Sample (see below), inevitably the Personal Statement also plays a role in demonstrating your communication skills.

 Every statement is individual, so you should follow your own instincts and use your own style.
 But do try to address the following: your interests within History and how they have developed in the context of your overall education and life experience; your progress in getting to know existing scholarship in your field of interest, and where you would most like to make a contribution (which approaches or sub-topics appeal to you most and least?); key academic or personal experiences that distinguish you (esp. original research-based work such as a thesis; work you have published; teaching experience, etc.); explanation of any special circumstances (such as a major change in direction or career); and finally, why you feel UVA's History Department is well suited to your interests and needs.
-Applicants in non-U.S. history should also mention progress in relevant language study, and, if applicable, living or travel experience in the region of interest.
+Applicants should mention progress in relevant language study, and, if applicable, living or travel experience in the place of interest.

 Writing Sample